karanxa1/reactmod/VERCEL_DEPLOYMENT.md

 1. Go to Project Settings → Environment Variables
 2. Add your variables for Production, Preview, and Development

-### Custom Domain (Optional)
+### Custom Domain Configuration
+Since you're using the same domain (modzy.in), you'll need to:
-1. Go to Project Settings → Domains
+1. Go to Project Settings → Domains in Vercel
-2. Add your custom domain
+2. Add your custom domain: `modzy.in`
-3. Follow DNS configuration instructions
+3. Update your DNS records to point to Vercel:
+   - Add A record: `@` → `76.76.19.61`
+   - Add CNAME record: `www` → `cname.vercel-dns.com`
+4. Vercel will automatically provision SSL certificate

 ## Features Included